ortus-docs/contentbox-docs/getting_started/index.md

 ![](images/installer_step1.png)

-> **Note** If you go back again to the `bin` folder you are going to find a new folder called `contentboxDB`.
+> **Hint** If you go back again to the `bin` folder you are going to find a new folder called `contentboxDB`.
 This is the ContentBox Express embedded database.
 This doesn’t mean you can’t use other data bases with ContentBox Express Edition, but it has been done this way out of convenience.

 ### Step 4 : Administrator Information